-In addition, the results for the year ended December 25, 2021 include indirect costs resulting from the slowdown of the hard seltzer category of \$93.5 million, before the related tax benefit.
-These costs include unfavorable absorption impacts at Company-owned breweries and downtime charges at third party breweries of \$38.8 million, increased raw materials sourcing and warehousing costs of \$28.0 million and provisions for out of code or damaged products of \$19.7 million and other costs of \$7.0 million.
-The total costs of \$93.5 million have been recorded in financial statements for the year ended December 25, 2021 as a \$16.1 million reduction in net revenue and a \$77.4 million increase in cost of goods sold.
+Introduction.
+Comparisons between fiscal year 2022 and 2021 results are impacted by the \$196.4 million in direct and indirect pre-tax costs recorded in fiscal 2021 resulting from the 2021 slowdown in hard seltzer category growth.
+Those costs included inventory obsolescence related costs of \$59.5 million, unfavorable absorption impacts at Company-owned breweries and downtime charges at third-party breweries of \$38.8 million, contract termination costs, primarily for excess third-party contract production, of \$30.7 million, increased materials sourcing and warehousing costs of \$28.0 million, customer return provisions for out of code or damaged products of \$19.7 million, equipment impairments of \$12.7 million and other costs of \$7.0 million.
+The total direct costs of \$102.9 million and total indirect costs of \$93.5 million, which combined total \$196.4 million, were recorded in the fiscal year 2021 financial statements as a \$16.1 million reduction in net revenue, \$136.9 million increase in cost of goods sold, \$30.7 million in contract termination fees, and \$12.7 million in impairments of brewery assets.

 Net revenue.
-Net revenue increased by \$321.2 million, or 18.5%, to \$2,057.6 million for the year ended December 25, 2021, as compared to \$1,736.4 million for the year ended December 26, 2020, due primarily to increased shipments.
+Net revenue increased by \$32.7 million, or 1.6%, to \$2,090.3 million for the year ended December 31, 2022, as compared to \$2,057.6 million for the year ended December 25, 2021, primarily as a result of price increases of \$97.0 million partially offset by lower shipment volume of \$58.9 million and higher returns of \$10.1 million.

 Volume.
-Total shipment volume of 8,504,000 barrels for the year ended December 25, 2021 increased by 15.4% over 2020 levels of 7,368,000 barrels, due primarily to increases in shipments of the Company's Twisted Tea, Truly Hard Seltzer, Samuel Adams, Angry Orchard and Dogfish Head brands.
+Total shipment volume of 8,183,000 barrels for the year ended December 31, 2022 decreased by 3.8% over 2021 levels of 8,504,000 barrels, reflecting decreases in the Company's Truly Hard Seltzer, Angry Orchard, Dogfish Head, and Samuel Adams brands, partially offset by increases in its Twisted Tea and Hard Mountain Dew brands.
+Shipment volume decreased 4.6% on a 52-week comparable basis.

-Depletions, or sales by Distributors to retailers, of the Company's products for the year ended December 25, 2021 increased by approximately 22% compared to the prior year, primarily due to increases in depletions of the Company's Truly Hard Seltzer, Twisted Tea, Samuel Adams and Dogfish Head brands, partially offset by decreases in its Angry Orchard brand.
+Depletions of the Company's products for the year ended December 31, 2022 decreased by approximately 5% compared to the prior year, reflecting decreases in the Company's Truly Hard Seltzer, Angry Orchard, Dogfish Head, and Samuel Adams brands, partially offset by increases in its Twisted Tea and Hard Mountain Dew brands.
+On a 52-week comparable basis, depletions decreased 6% from fiscal year 2021.